3.6 Integration of young people in the labour market

 On this page

-Act on Employment Mediation and Unemployment Rights in Article 34 stipulates that the Government of the Republic of Croatia designates the action plans for employment, and the Minister of Labour and Pension system governs the committee responsible for these policies.
+The Employment Mediation and Unemployment Rights Act (Article 34) stipulates that the Government of the Republic of Croatia designates the action plans for employment, and the Minister of Labour, Pension System, Family and Social Policy governs the committee responsible for these policies.

-- Public works based on socially useful work initiated by the local community or civil society organizations;
+- Public works: socially beneficial work initiated by the local community or civil society organisations

-The Croatian Employment Service offers supporting measures for youth via the youth centres, where job recruitment specialists are trained for effective communication with young people, group work and workshops for young people.
-Youth centres offer counselling and support in job search; active job seeking workshops; employment mediation; access to computers and portals to database of vacancies; publishing of the curriculum vitae on the portal called ”job market” [BurzaRada]; thematic lectures on important topics related to employment and information on active employment policies.
+The CES provides support measures for youth through CISOK centres.
+These centres employ job recruitment specialists who are trained for effective communication with young people, conducting group work, and organising workshops for young people.
+CISOK centres provide counselling and support in job search, conduct workshops on active job seeking, offer employment mediation services, grant access to computers and portals with vacancy databases, facilitate the publication of curriculum vitae on the Job Market portal, deliver thematic lectures on important employment-related topics, and provide information on active employment policies.

-Regulations enabling labour market flexibility are introduced by the Labour Act of 2014 (OG 93/2014), whereat young workers are not specifically targeted by the legislative framework.
-However, young workers are the ones who use the most flexible forms of employment, mostly through the Agency for Temporary Employment.
+Regulations promoting labour market flexibility are outlined in the Labour Act of 2014.
+The legislative framework does not specifically target young workers.
+Nevertheless, young workers are primary users of the most flexible forms of employment, mostly through the Agency for Temporary Employment.

 Security provisions for young employees and young job-seekers

-Measures that facilitate an inter-employment period or mobility between employments are ensured through the Youth Guarantee and imply obtaining a quality offer within 4 months of leaving or ending education, or entering unemployment, regardless of whether a person is registered with CES or not.
+Measures facilitating transitional employment periods or mobility between jobs are provided through the Youth Guarantee.
+This involves securing a quality job offer within 4 months of leaving or completing education, or entering unemployment, regardless of whether an individual is registered with CES or not.

-Pre-qualification within the Croatian Employment Service and access to lifelong career guidance centres are the main mechanisms that facilitate job finding for young people.
-These centres, in addition to information on potential employment and employment programmes, offer the possibility to use tools for self-informing and assessment of competencies, educational opportunities, the labour market trends.
-The centres also provide individual and group information, presentations and workshops.
+Pre-qualification within the CES and access to lifelong career guidance centres are the primary mechanisms facilitating young people in finding employment.
+In addition to information on potential employment and employment programmes, these centres offer tools for self-informing and assessing competencies, educational opportunities, labour market trends, and knowledge bases.
+The centres also offer individual and group information sessions, presentations, and workshops.

-Parental leave is the main tool for facilitating the reconciliation of private and working life of young people.
-Parental leave can be used up to 12 months after the birth of the child for the first and second child and up to the third year of the child's life for the third child.
+Parental leave is the main tool for young people to balance their private and work lives.
+Parental leave can be used within 12 months of the first and second child’s birth and extended up to the third year for the third child.

-Part-time work is provided to parents of children with developmental difficulties.
-Outside this framework, part-time work is seldom used and depends on the agreement between the employer and the employee.
+Parents of children with developmental difficulties are offered part-time work.
+Outside this framework, part-time work is infrequently utilised and is contingent on the agreement between the employer and the employee.

-Working from home as a flexible form of engagement also depends on the agreement between the employer and the employee and is used only to a lesser extent.
+Working from home, as a flexible form of engagement, also depends on the agreement between the employer and the employee and is utilised to a limited extent.

-There are no incentives or measures for the inclusion and retention of young women in the labour market.
+There are no incentives or measures for including and retaining young women in the labour market.

-Financing of the employment measures come either from the national budget or through European programmes, such as the European Social Fund.
-The main body responsible for administering the financing of employment measures is The Ministry of Labour and Pension System, and the main provider through which the money is allocated to the beneficiaries of the measure is the je Croatian Employment Service.
+The funding for the employment measures comes either from either the national budget or European programmes, such as the European Social Fund.
+The Ministry of Labour, Pension System, Family and Social Policy is the main body responsible for administering the financing of employment measures.
+The CES is the primary provider through which the money is allocated to the beneficiaries of the measure.

-Mechanisms and indicators used to measure the quality of employment programmes relate to the number of beneficiaries by certain characteristics (age, gender, profession, educational status, work experience, type and size of company, and the like).
-Based on the above mentioned characteristics, monthly and annual statistics are produced, which are monitored through the Croatian Employment Service (CES) publication.
-If necessary, the CES, on the basis of the implementation of measures, adjusts the conditions for the implementation of measures in a particular year.
+Mechanisms and indicators used to assess the quality of employment programmes are based on the number of beneficiaries categorised by specific characteristics, including age, gender, profession, educational status, work experience, type and size of the company, etc..
+Based on these categorisations, monthly and annual statistics are generated and monitored through the CES publications.
+If necessary, the CES adjust the conditions for implementing measures in a particular year based on their implementation.

-The Council for the Youth Guarantee Implementation Plan was established to monitor the implementation of the Youth Guarantee measures.
-The Council adopts annual reports on the Youth Guarantee Implementation Plan, based on which it provides recommendations for further implementation.
-The number of beneficiaries included in a particular YG measure, the moment of entry/exit from the measure, as well as the situation upon exiting the individual measure (whether the person has returned to unemployment or remained in the labour market/education).
-There are also Annual Reports on the Youth Guarantee Implementation Plan Implementation.
+The Council for the Youth Guarantee Implementation Plan was established to monitor the implementation of the Youth Guarantee (YG) measures.
+The Council adopts annual reports on the Youth Guarantee Implementation Plan, using them as a basis for providing recommendations for further implementation.
+There are Annual Report on the Youth Guarantee Implementation Plan.